Kratospidey/sasta-amazon/README.md

 npm run dev
 ```

-## Connecting Supabase & OpenAuth
+## Connecting Supabase & Authelia

-This project now persists data in Supabase and delegates authentication to [Supabase OpenAuth](https://supabase.com/docs/guides/openauth).
+This project now persists data in Supabase and delegates authentication to [Authelia](https://www.authelia.com/) via its OpenID Connect provider.
+Authelia must be served over HTTPS and your reverse proxy has to forward the headers required by Authelia before the application will accept authenticated sessions.

-1. Copy `.env.example` to `.env.local` (or `.env`) and provide the credentials for your Supabase project:
+1. Copy `.env.example` to `.env.local` (or `.env`) and provide the credentials for your Supabase project and Authelia deployment.
+The example file is pre-populated with the Supabase project shared for this app:

    ```sh
    cp .env.example .env.local